simonmichael/hledger/doc/manual.md

                    0
 ```

-In simple (non-multi-column) balance reports, you can customize the
+In simple (non-multi-column) balance reports, you can customise the
 output with `--format FMT`.
 FMT (plus a newline) will be displayed for
 each account/balance pair.
 It is a format string with data fields
 interpolated by